-Even though listing with an agent on the open market is usually a bit slower than selling to an iBuyer or investor, it has potential to yield the highest sale price.
+Listing with an agent on the open market has potential to yield the highest sale price, though it’s usually a bit slower than selling to an iBuyer or investor.

-Real estate agents price houses competitively based on comparable local sales to help sellers get maximum value for their homes.
+Real estate agents price houses competitively based on comparable local sales.
+This strategy helps sellers get fair market value for their homes.

 A local agent can also estimate a selling time based on market conditions in your region and the type of home you’re selling.

-While the typical national selling time is 10.7 days, timelines are quicker in some cities.
-For example:
+While the typical national selling time is 10.7 days, timelines are quicker in some cities: